Bounding the Minimum Time of a Quantum Measurement: Discussion

-\emph{Discussion. —} There is an uncomfortable dissonance between continuous physical processes in nature and the often-assumed instantaneous jump of a state during a quantum measurement.
-One proposed resolution relies on the fact that the interaction with an environment drives a measurement apparatus to a state that is, for all practical purposes, indistinguishable from a statistical mixture of definite measurement outcomes~\cite{schlosshauer2005decoherence}.
+There is an uncomfortable dissonance between continuous physical processes in nature and the often-assumed instantaneous jump of a state during a quantum measurement.
+One proposed resolution relies on the fact that the interaction with an environment drives a measurement apparatus to a state that is, in practice, indistinguishable from a statistical mixture of definite measurement outcomes~\cite{schlosshauer2005decoherence}.

-Within this framework, we have derived a general bound on the minimum timescale of a quantum measurement.
+Within this framework, we derived a general bound on the minimum timescale of a quantum measurement.
 The bound is based on the principle that a measurement involves a change in entropy $\delta S$ in the system and measurement apparatus, and that this change takes a finite amount of time~\cite{garcia2022}.
-Crucially, the minimum measurement time, which depends on the energy variance of the apparatus-environment coupling, can be calculated without needing to solve for the exact complex dynamics induced by the environment.
+Crucially, the bound on the minimum measurement time, which depends on the energy variance of the apparatus-environment coupling, can be calculated without needing to solve for the exact complex dynamics induced by the environment.
 When the dynamics is simple enough, e.g., as in the spin-boson model with the Born-Markov assumption, the tighter bound Eq.~\eqref{eq:sb-timescale2} can be obtained by exploiting the information-theoretic bound in Eq.~\eqref{eq:timescaleGEN}.

-While we focused on the time needed for an environment to drive the system and apparatus to the post-measurement state $\rho_{\mathcal{M}}^\mathcal{QA}$, an expression like Eq.~\eqref{eq:timescale} also bounds the time needed for the pre-measurement, in which the system and apparatus correlate, to occur~\cite{strasberg2022long}.
-Alternatively, our result can be read as a general bound on the decoherence timescale~\cite{zurek2003decoherence,xu2019extreme}.
+While we focused on the time needed for an environment to drive the system and apparatus to the post-measurement state $\rho_{\mathcal{M}}^\mathcal{QA}$, an expression like Eq.~\eqref{eq:timescale} also bounds the time needed for a correlated quantum system to decohere.

 Bounds on the timescale of a quantum measurement have also been considered recently in Refs.~\cite{pokorny2020tracking, strasberg2022long, hu2022scalable}.
 However, the bounds in the literature assume particular models of open quantum dynamics or require solving the associated master equation for the density matrix of the system of interest.
 In contrast, we derive bounds that rely on few assumptions on the measurement model.
 We showcased our bound in two simple models.
 Remarkably, under the right regime, the bounds on the measurement times are within experimental reach, as illustrated in Fig.~(\ref{fig:plot}).
 It would be fascinating to devise an experiment, perhaps similar to~\cite{brune1996observing}, to probe these fundamental bounds.
 This may require exploring more realistic measurement models.